 A consideration is that this tax gives more incentive to invest in stocks rather than bonds.
 This is contradicting with the common strategy of investing more in bonds as you get older, because of their reduced volatility.
 Something to ponder about!

-Tax on trading accounts (“taks op effectenrekeningen” or “taxes sur les comptes-titres”)
+Tax on investment accounts (“taks op effectenrekeningen” or “taxes sur les comptes-titres”)

-If you want to know more about the topic, I refer you Wikifin’s pages in Dutch or French.
-Wikifin is a website maintained by the FSMA, which is the Belgian regulator for the financial sector.
+If you want to know more about the topic, we refer you Wikifin’s website in Dutch or French.
+Wikifin is maintained by the FSMA, which is the Belgian regulator for the financial sector.
 Their information is therefore trustworthy and independent.